katshann/citrix-hypervisor-management-api/docs/api-ref-autogen.md

 _Overview:_

-List all installed SSL certificates.
+List the names of all installed TLS CA certificates.

 _Signature:_